hamzaw9/ITMinds/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/hamzaw9/capstone-project-1/issues).
+Feel free to check the [issues page](https://github.com/hamzaw9/ITMinds/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you find this project useful and informative, please consider giving it a star.
+If you find this project helpful and informative, please consider giving it a star.
 Your support and feedback are greatly appreciated and will motivate me to continue creating high-quality projects in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>